Brooks Green

 Brooks Green is a hamlet in the Shipley civil parish of the Horsham District of West Sussex, England.
 It is in the north-west of the parish, approximately 2 mi from the parish village of Shipley, and 4.5 mi south-west from the district town of Horsham.
 The hamlet is within the Southwater South and Shipley ward for West Sussex County Council.

-Brooks Green has existed at least since 1724, and in 1850 contained about nine buildings.
+Brooks Green has existed at least since 1724.
+In 1850, it contained about nine buildings.

-The hamlet is centred on the south to north Coolham to Barns Green minor road, at the point where Coolham Road becomes Trout Lane at a staggered junction with Emms Lane, running west, and Lackenhurst Lane, running east.
-The rural aspect is of farms, fields, orchards, managed woodland and isolated and stream-fed ponds.
+The hamlet is centred on the south to north Coolham to Barns Green minor road, where Coolham Road becomes Trout Lane at a staggered junction with Emms Lane, running west, and Lackenhurst Lane, running east.
+The rural aspect comprises farms, fields, orchards, managed woodland and isolated and stream-fed ponds.
 Two streams, Lackenhurst Gill at the south-east and another at the north-west which feeds Parson's Brook, both feed the River Adur, 1500 yd to the south.
-In the north of the hamlet is a residential area of new-build properties, a caravan park, a motor services company, and a dog boarding kennels.
+In the north of the hamlet is a residential area of new-build properties, a caravan park, a motor services company, and a dog boarding kennel.
 Approximately 500 yd south-east from the central junction, and south off Lackenhurst Lane, is the farmhouse of Lackenhurst, Grade II listed in 1959, which dates to the 16th century and is timber-framed, of two storeys, with a half-hipped gabled roof of Horsham Stone slabs.